Zeta function regularization: Example

 The first example in which zeta function regularization is available appears in the Casimir effect, which is in a flat space with the bulk contributions of the quantum field in three space dimensions.
-In this case we must calculate the value of Riemann zeta function at -3, which diverges explicitly.
-However, it can be analytically continued to s=-3 where hopefully there is no pole, thus giving a finite value to the expression.
+In this case we must calculate the value of Riemann zeta function at –3, which diverges explicitly.
+However, it can be analytically continued to s = –3 where hopefully there is no pole, thus giving a finite value to the expression.
 A detailed example of this regularization at work is given in the article on the detail example of the Casimir effect, where the resulting sum is very explicitly the Riemann zeta-function (and where the seemingly legerdemain analytic continuation removes an additive infinity, leaving a physically significant finite number).

 An example of zeta-function regularization is the calculation of the vacuum expectation value of the energy of a particle field in quantum field theory.
-More generally, the zeta-function approach can be used to regularize the whole energy–momentum tensor in curved spacetime.
+More generally, the zeta-function approach can be used to regularize the whole energy–momentum tensor both in flat and in curved spacetime.

 The unregulated value of the energy is given by a summation over the zero-point energy of all of the excitation modes of the vacuum: